john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 Image processing literature is replete with automatic thresholding algorithms of various types, each based upon a vast array of image-intrinsic properties.
 Automated thresholding has several benefits vis-à-vis manual thresholding.

 - **Bias-Free Thresholding**: No user bias is introduced during *thresholding*,
-- **Objectivity**: Thresholds are objectively determined and image-specific,
+- **Objective**: Thresholds are objectively determined and image-specific,
-- **Reproducibility**: They are reproducible, in that a parameterized algorithm will always produce the same binarization result for a given image,
+- **Reproducible**: They are reproducible, in that a parameterized algorithm will always produce the same binarization result for a given image,
 - **Efficient**: They are fast, computationally efficient, and easily automated in image analysis and preprocessing workflows.

 Notwithstanding, automated thresholding presents certain challenges for the practitioner.

-- **No Free Lunch**: {cite}`wolpertNoFreeLunch1997a`: There is no universally superior automated thresholding algorithm that performs equally well for all biomedical images, modalities, contexts, and needs.
+- **No Free Lunch** {cite}`wolpertNoFreeLunch1997a`: There is no universally superior automated thresholding algorithm that performs equally well for all biomedical images, modalities, contexts, and needs.
 - **Algorithm Selection Bias**: Algorithm selection is a subjective user decision based upon experience, human perception, and prior expectations concerning the information to be extracted from an image.
 For instance, an algorithm selected by the current expert pathologist may eliminate a structure later determined to be a critical indicator.
 - **Prior Knowledge**: Practitioners may lack the domain expertise required to effectively characterize the performance of the algorithms under evaluation.
 Algorithm selection is often based upon a priori expectation of visual features, structures, and information to be extracted during the segmentation process.